GregRos/wampus/README.md

     // We don't yield to the next step, maybe because there is no next step if (!value || typeof value !== "object") return value;

-    if (Array.isArray(value)) {
+    // For arrays, recursively transform each element separately: if (Array.isArray(value)) {
         return value.map(x => ctrl.recurse(x));
     }

     let clone = {};

-    for (let k of Object.keys(value)) {
+    // For objects, recursively transform each property value for (let k of Object.keys(value)) {
         clone[k] = ctrl.recurse(value[k]);
     }